Siege of Tbilisi (627–628): Background

 During the siege of Constantinople, Heraclius formed an alliance with people Byzantine sources called the "Khazars", under Tong Yabghu Qaghan, now generally identified as the Western Turkic Khaganate of the Göktürks, plying him with wondrous gifts and the promise of marriage to the porphyrogenita Eudoxia Epiphania.
 Earlier, in 568, the Turks under Istämi had turned to Byzantium when their relations with Iran soured over commerce issues.
 Istämi sent an embassy led by the Sogdian diplomat Maniah directly to Constantinople, which arrived in 568 and offered not only silk as a gift to Justin II, but also proposed an alliance against Sasanian Iran.
 Justin II agreed and sent an embassy to the Turkic Khaganate, ensuring the direct Chinese silk trade desired by the Sogdians.

 In the East, in 625, the Turks occupy Bactria and Afghanistan as far as the Indus, and establish the Yabghus of Tokharistan.
 The Turks, based in the Caucasus, responded to the alliance by sending 40,000 of their men to ravage the Iranian Empire in 626, marking the start of the Third Perso-Turkic War.

-The continuing rivalry between the Byzantium and Sasanian Empires for supremacy in the Caucasus, and the unsuccessful insurrection (523) of the Georgians under Vakhtang I had severe consequences for the country.
+The continuing rivalry between the Byzantine and Sassanid Empires for supremacy in the Caucasus, and the unsuccessful insurrection (523) of the Georgians under Vakhtang I had severe consequences for Iberia.
 Thereafter, the king of Iberia had only nominal power, while the country was effectively ruled by the Persians.
 By the time of Vezhan Buzmihr's tenure as marzban of Iberia, the hagiographies of the period implied that the "kings" in Tbilisi had only the status of mamasakhlisi, which means "head of the (royal) house".
 When Bakur III died in 580, the Sassanid government of Persia under Hormizd IV (578-590) seized on the opportunity to abolish the Iberian monarchy.
 Iberia became a Persian province, administrated through its direct rule by appointed marzbans, which in fact was, as Prof. Donald Rayfield states; "a de jure continuation of de facto abolition of Iberian kingship since the 520s".